PRADEEP930/BOOT-CAMP-2021-/README.md

-# BOOT-CAMP-2021-
+# BOOT-CAMP-PROJECT
 Boot camp by Shape AI.
+CODE to fetch the weather data using API and store it in txt file .